 Honeybees by Deborah Heiligman, illustrated by Carla Golembe

-This National Geographic Society picture book takes you inside a bee hive, introducing the reader to all the different players from larva to queen bee and their functions in the colony.
-Our larva goes through several job positions from young worker bee doing clean up duty, to nurse bee feeding larvae, to house bee as wax maker, and finally as nectar beggar.
+This National Geographic Society picture book takes you inside a beehive, introducing the reader to all the different players from larvae to queen bee, and their functions in the colony.
+Our larva goes through several job positions from a young worker bee doing clean-up duty, to a nurse bee feeding larvae, to a house bee as a wax maker, and finally as a nectar beggar.
 She could have been a guard bee (or a robber bee) or a forager bee.
 The life of a bee is full of job transitions!
 Who knew? [nonfiction picture book, ages 4 and up]

 The Bee Tree by Stephen Buchmann and Diana Cohn, illustrated by Paul Microcha

 In the rainforest of Malaysia are honey hunters who scale enormous trees on moonless nights to harvest the honey.
 Nizam’s grandfather has always been the honey hunter for his clan, but tonight the torch is passed and Nizam will take his place.
 His grandfather does one final climb to teach him the rites and intricacies of harvesting the wild honey made by giant honey bees, a golden treasure of the rainforest. [nonfiction picture book, ages 6 and up]

 In the Trees, Honey Bees by Lori Mortensen, illustrated by Cris Arbo

 This is the perfect nonfiction picture book for preschoolers.
 Read the short rhyming story and then fill in with the facts on each page spread if there is interest in more information.
 For a picture book with two storylines — both brief — this book covers a lot of material about bees. [nonfiction rhyming picture book, ages 2 and up]

 Hour of the Bees by Lindsay Eager